williamDunn/codingChallenges/README.md

-# Repository containing completed coding challenges from CodeWars
+# Completed coding challenges from CodeWars